The express 1-day service is not currently available to foreign nationals, only Thais.

 Of course, you can register your marriage before the ceremony, it's up to you.

 If you've finished early, you could go to a local district office and book an appointment to get married.
-You might be able to get an appointment for the next day.
+You might be able to get an appointment for the next day, depending on the location.

 When you go to register your marriage at the government office, you will need to take the following documents: